Table of Contents

 - Anti-neutrophil cytoplasmic antibodies (ANCA) interact with components of the neutrophil granules and thereby produce glomerular damage.

 All immune mechanisms start a pro-inflammatory immune cascade with a subsequent inflammatory reaction.
-This inflammatory reaction eventually leads to a damage of the glomerular capillary wall.
+This inflammatory reaction eventually leads to damage of the glomerular capillary wall.
 This causes bleeding into the Bowman’s capsule and thus into the primary urine.
 The renal corpuscle then becomes necrotic and loses functionality.
-The more glomeruli are affected the more overall kidney function is lost with a decreasing glomerular filtration rate.
+The more glomeruli that are affected, the more overall kidney function is lost with a decreasing glomerular filtration rate.